LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 ### Token Identification

 All tokens in the ecosystem are identified by a pair of non-negative integers `(chainID, localID)`, both strictly less than 2^32 .
-The first element of the pair, `chainID`, is the chain ID of the chain that minted the token (an integer, as specified in the ["Chain Registration" LIP][registration-lip]) and the second element, `localID`, is an integer specified when the token is minted.
+The first element of the pair, `chainID`, is the chain ID of the chain that minted the token (an integer, as specified in the ["Introduce chain registration mechanism" LIP][registration-lip]) and the second element, `localID`, is an integer specified when the token is minted.

 In this LIP, the token identifier is written as a dictionary of 2 elements `{"chainID": chainID, "localID": localID}`.